RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Play videos immediately (override theme)**

 Some themes (including rbsimple-DE) display the game images briefly before playing the game videos.
 This setting forces the videos to be played immediately, regardless of the configuration in the theme.
 Note though that if there is a video available for a game, but no images, the video will always start to play immediately no matter the theme configuration or whether this settings has been enabled or not.

+#### Media viewer settings

+Settings for the media viewer that is accessible from the gamelist views.

+**Keep videos running when viewing images**

+With this option enabled, the video will continue to run when viewing the images for the game.
+If disabling this setting, the video will stop immediately when browsing to the first image, and it will restart when navigating back to the video.

+**Stretch videos to screen resolution**

+This will fill the entire screen surface but will possibly break the aspect ratio of the video.

+**Render scanlines for videos** _(OpenGL renderer only)_

+Whether to use a shader to render scanlines for the videos.
+Be aware that this is quite demanding for the GPU.

+**Render blur for videos** _(OpenGL renderer only)_

+Whether to use a shader to render a slight horizontal blur which somewhat simulates a well-used CRT monitor.
+Be aware that this is quite demanding for the GPU.

+**Render scanlines for screenshots** _(OpenGL renderer only)_

+Whether to use a shader to render scanlines for the screenshot images.

 #### Screensaver settings